 Loose or corroded electrical connections can cause unsafe operation of your system and reduce the life of major components.
 Measure voltage and current on motors.
-Parts that lack lubrication cause friction in motors and increases the amount of electricity you use.
+Parts that lack lubrication cause motor friction and increase the amount of electricity you use.

-Do an self inspection of your home to check for air leaks that will decrease your comfort and system efficiency.
-Hold a candle flame near windows, doors and light fixtures.
+Do a self-inspection of your home to check for air leaks that will decrease your comfort and system efficiency.
+Hold a candle flame near windows, doors, and light fixtures.
 Smoke moving in a horizontal direction indicates heat loss.
-Correct it by adding some caulking, weatherstripping or appropriate insulation.
-Be sure theflue is closed on unused fireplaces; install glass doors to minimize heat loss.
+Correct it by adding some caulking, weatherstripping, or appropriate insulation.
+Be sure the flue is closed on unused fireplaces; install glass doors to minimize heat loss.
 Turn off bathroom and kitchen ventilation fans when they aren’t needed.
 Close drapes when it’s dark outside to reduce heat loss, especially if you have older windows.
 Open drapes to let in radiant heat during the daytime.

 Although toxic carbon monoxide is an unavoidable byproduct of most furnaces, undetected leaks can be health-threatening.
 Making sure you have precautions in place will prevent you or your family from becoming sick.
 You may need to call an HVAC professional to carry out this step.

 If it has batteries, make sure they’re fresh.
-Turning the setting down just a few degrees can shave 5–10 percent off your heating bill.
-Also make sure that the differential setting is right for the heating season.
-The differential controls how many degrees of difference there will be between the temperature you set and the actually temperature in the home.
+Turning the setting down just a few degrees can shave 5% to 10 % off your heating bill.
+Also, make sure that the differential setting is right for the heating season.
+The differential controls how many degrees of a difference there will be between the temperature you set and the actual temperature in the home.
 Too wide and too narrow both have drawbacks on efficiency and maintenance.

 They cost a little more than basic ones, but they usually pay your back over the course of a year in energy savings.
 A programmable thermostat automatically adjusts the differential and time of day settings, economizing when you’re not home or when you’re sleeping.